 This is definitely a fun thing to do with children.
-I make books with the story time group at the library and they love it every time.
+I make books with children at the library and they love it every time.
+It seems to be something all ages enjoy.
 I watch with delight as parents and kids work together on the project.
 It provides opportunity for all kinds of informal chatting and connection and they have a lot of fun!

 It is also a great way to get kids excited about books and provides the opportunity to be creative and practice writing.

 When you are done see if you can share the book with someone else.
 Most family members, neighbors, friends, and even friendly librarians enjoy seeing these creations and will give lots of encouragement.

 Have you ever tried making books with children?
 I hope you’ll give this activity a try!
 Please let me know how it goes!
 What did your child put in their book?